 The structure of the data delivered by QZSS L1C/A signals is effectively identical to that of GPS (L1C/A).
-Similarly the structure of the data delivered by the QZSS L2C signal is effectively identical to that of GPS (L2C).
+Similarly the structure of the data delivered by the QZSS L2C and L5 signals are effectively identical to that of GPS L2C and L5 respectively.